roman-milk/roman-milk.github.io/meet-claudia-a-real-slut.md

  Charisma was like my first choice, going through the webpages.
 Like I said, she was white, tanned, shapely, really busty, long legs, long hair, kind of a wonder-woman figure if you know what I mean.
 In her late 20s.
 It seemed really fucking expensive, like $400 or something an hour I think, but Dave had enough money and he didn't care.
 I watched him email her, then I was there when she called him about two hours later.
 It was pretty up-front, Dave said, I need a sexy escort for my girlfriend (or maybe fiance, not sure if we had done the proposal thing at that time), it'll be her first female, ah, date, and Dave would be present but not participating.
 Negotiations about rate, time, date, you know, very business-like.
 Not sexy at all.

  So the appointed hour, we met my first female lover in a bar near a hotel, where Dave had gotten us a room.
 Dave was kind of nervous himself, he told me he'd never been with a hooker before and his anxiety proved his honesty.
 Charisma was charming, she had a little southern accent, and she seemed genuinely intrigued that I was Chinese-Canadian.
 She asked lots of questions about Toronto and stuff, she'd heard about the city and all you know.
 (It is, actually, a great city.)
-Report_Story #6